semahkadri/Art-ini_Website/README.md

 🌙 Dark Mode: For a seamless browsing experience, we offer a stylish dark mode that's easy on the eyes.
 🌐 Multilingual: Artini speaks your language!
 Enjoy the website in your preferred language for a personalized experience.
 💳 Online Payment: Say goodbye to hassle!
 We offer secure and convenient online payment options for a seamless checkout process.
 🔐 Registration + Login: Create an account and enjoy exclusive benefits.
 Forgot your password?
-No worries, we've got you covered!
+No worries, we've got you covered!.

 ### Technologies Used 💻